 Out of the box, Magento 2 doesn't offer the opportunity to mass delete the product attributes.
-So you have to go to every attribute one-by-one and remove it.
+So you have to go to every attribute one by one and remove it.

 By default, on every product or category, Magento 2 will reindex all products in your store to acknowledge these changes and update the index accordingly.
-During reindexing, both the store and your Magento Admin Panel will feel sluggish and unresponsive.
+During reindexing, both the store and your Magento Admin Panel will feel unresponsive.

 Instead of letting Magento do the reindexing whenever it feels like it, you should turn off automated reindex updates after each product or catalog change.

-To do that, go to: System > Index Management.
+To do that, go to System > Index Management.